 Credit risk associated with contributions and grants receivable is considered to be limited due to high historical collection rates and because substantial portions of the outstanding amounts due are from Board members, corporations and individuals supportive of the Organization's mission.
-For the year ended June 30, 2023, one donor accounted for approximately 52% of contributions, gifts, and grants revenue and two donors accounted for approximately 35% of contributions and grants receivable as of June 30, 2023.
+For the years ended June 30, 2024 and 2023, one donor accounted for approximately 25% and 52% of contributions and grants revenue, respectively.
+For the years ended June 30, 2024 and 2023, three donors and two donors, respectively, accounted for approximately 63% and 59% of contributions and grants receivable.